samtron1412/docs/soc/edu/learning.md

 ## Tips and Tricks

+### More effective in lectures

+- If the speed of the professor is faster than what you want
+    + Preparing before the lecture
+        * Read the notes, textbooks
+    + Switching to webcast instead of live lectures
+    + Choose a good location to sit

-- Making connections
+### Making connections

 + Taking notes instead of typing
 + Saying words out loud
 + Your emotions
 + Your memories
 + Another subjects

+### Learning new languages

+- Space repetition software (SRS)
+- Japanese
+    + WaniKani
+    + AnkiSRS.net
+- Method of Loci
+    + Associate words with different rooms of the house
+    + Visualization association
+- Rewarding systems
+    + Watching an episode
+    + Reading a chapter of Manga

 # Collective intelligence - Teams